iTunes: How to share music and video

 - Enter the Apple ID and password you wish to use.

-- If your computer is not authorized with your Apple ID, iTunes may ask you if you want to authorize it now.
+- If your computer isn't authorized with your Apple ID, iTunes may ask you if you want to authorize it now.

 On your other Mac or PC, open iTunes.
 Repeat the steps above to turn on Home Sharing for up to 5 Mac or PC computers using iTunes on the home network.

-Only other computers, iOS devices using iOS 4.3 or later, and Apple TV (2nd generation) with Home Sharing enabled using the same Apple ID on the home network will show the shared iTunes library.
+Only other computers, iOS devices using iOS 4.3 or later, and Apple TV (2nd generation and 3rd generation) with Home Sharing enabled using the same Apple ID on the home network will show the shared iTunes library.

-Note: Some content, such as Apps, will not show in Music Sharing or the main Home Sharing view.
+Note: Some content, such as Apps, won't appear in Music Sharing or the main Home Sharing view.

 For additional information, see: